 i (paper) + 49 + i (paper) folios on parchment (pronounced difference between hair and flesh sides), modern foliation in ink, top upper margin, 1-6, 6bis, 7-48, complete (collation i8 [+ one leaf added after 6, f.
 6bis] ii-vi8), no catchwords or signatures, ruled in hard point with the top two and bottom two rules full across, full length vertical bounding lines, double in the outer margins, prickings remain in the three outer margins of most folios (justification 185 x 113 mm.), written in black, brown and light brown ink, copied mainly by one scribe with additions by five others; scribe one, ff.
 1-32, 33-38v, 40-44; scribe two, f.
 32rv; scribe three, ff.
 38v-40; scribe four, ff.
 44v-45; scribe five, ff.
 45v-46; scribe six: f.
 6bis and ff.
 46-48v, on the top line in a Carolingian minuscule script in one column of up to 19 lines, each scribe commonly used e-caudata (ę), ‘æ,’ and ‘st’, ‘ct’ and ‘rt’ ligatures and vary between ‘y’ and ‘i’, scribe one often includes elongated descending minims on the bottom line; ff.
 1v, 2, 8 and 11v, with staffless neumes in diastematic Aquitanian musical notation, rubrics in red or pale red, a few guide letters for initials, majuscules touched in red within the text, 2- to 3-line initials in text ink or in red, many with penwork foliate decoration or red ink coloring (for example, ff.
 10v, 11v, 17), some with abbreviations inside (for example, “O/mps,” for “omnipotens,” ff.
 22 and 44v, “D/s” for “Deus,” f.
 24v), large initial ‘O’ with an eight-part roundel in red ink, f.
 10v, f.1 stained, small tear f.
 26; cockling throughout which is significant in places, but overall in good condition, front flyleaf is beginning to separate from the binding.
 Bound in eighteenth-century brown leather over pasteboard, back sewn on five thongs, speckled red and brown paint on fore edges, spine label lettered in gilt “VETVS/ ORDO/ ECCLE/ MSS,” good overall condition, covers warped, splitting along the joints near the bottom and with slight loss of leather at the bottom of the spine.
 Dimensions 240 x 150 mm.

-There is no textual evidence included in the manuscript such as mention of a patron saint or a litany that allows us to make a certain identification of the precise locality where it was made, but evidence of script, decoration, and later provenance makes an origin in the Auvergne quite likely, perhaps even at the Abbey of La Chaise-Dieu (Haute-Loire, Brioude), or one of its dependent priories.
-It was certainly owned by the Collegiate Church at Saint-Julien of Brioude in the fifteenth century (see below); alternatively, it is possible this was copied further South, since script and decorative motifs have similarities to manuscripts from Moissac
+Evidence of script, decoration, and later provenance makes an origin in the Auvergne likely, perhaps even at the Abbey of La Chaise-Dieu (Haute-Loire, Brioude), or one of its dependent priories.
+It was certainly owned by the Collegiate Church at Saint-Julien of Brioude in the fifteenth century (see below).

 The service for the profession of monks and the transition into cenobitic life on ff.
 40v-42 (beginning with a ritual interrogation between abbot and monk) was an important text for use in a Benedictine monastery.
 Numerous abbots from La Chaise-Dieu also served as bishops.
 The second abbot of La Chaise-Dieu, Durand (1067-1078), later became bishop of Clermont from 1077 to 1095.
 Abbot Pons de Tournon (1094-1102) was bishop of Le Puy (Puy-en-Velay) from 1102 to 1112.
 Abbot Aymeric (1102-1111) was bishop of Clermont from 1111 to 1150.